yaranhakan/Quantum-Electronics-Project/README.md

 The goal of this project is to quantify photon statistics of a pulsed LASER using data obtained from time-stamped photodetections of single photon detectors (APDs).
 The data was obtained from the experiment using a pulsed LASER which generates light pulses of temporal width 10 ns every 100 ns.
 The pulses were attenuated using neutral density filter and coupled into a 1X4 fiber-based beam splitter.
 The output of each end of the fiber was connected to APDs which are "ON-OFF" type detectors.

-The unsynchronized data from the time tagger is provided in the file `10ns_1E6_10SEC_Formatted.txt`.
+The unsynchronized data from the time tagger is provided in the file `data.txt`.
 The data is divided into teams, and each team is assigned a different time range to work with.
 Each team further splits the data into two halves and divides the first half into time bins of size Trep.

 ## Data Processing